Harika-SVL/Databases/notes.md

 ### Databases

 * Database is a collection of information
-* Database Management Systems are softwares / engines which allow multiple users to parallely work with data ( Read / Write )
+* Database Management Systems are softwares / engines which allow multiple users to parallelly work with data ( Read / Write )
     * Read -> Select
     * Write -> Create / Update / Insert
 * Database types :